 Not every marketing relationship works.
-Knowing when to end one — and how — saves months of wasted budget and frustration.
+Knowing when to end one, and how to find the right law firm marketing partner, saves months of wasted budget and frustration.

 Clear Signs It’s Time